Open-Dataplatform/template-data-validation/README.md

 # data-validation
-The purpose of this code is to easily validate data between the source and destination,
+The purpose of this code is to easily validate data between the source and destination.